ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

 And now comes the fun part.
 What makes one move better than another?
 Why is some move good in one situation, but then the same move is bad in another?
 If you know the answers to those questions, you've just solved Tak!
-I don't, so instead I'll have to come up with some guesses based on my experience.
+I don't, so instead I will have to come up with some guesses based on my experience.

 To make any sort of threat, one needs to make placements.
 Maybe we can start by valuing placements above spreads.